Puerto Rico is using residents' home batteries to back up its grid

 The yearlong pilot, launched late last year by Puerto Rico’s utility Luma Energy, will pull power from up to 6,500 households during energy shortages.
 It is part of a transformational effort to modernize a deteriorating grid and transition to clean energy.

-If the program is successful, it could lead to a much larger virtual power plant that could make peaker plants, which run only when demand spikes, unnecessary.
-“It could be really significant,” said Ben Hertz-Shargel, a grid expert at the research firm Wood Mackenzie, adding that if it were expanded to include all residential storage on the island, it would be larger than any residential-storage virtual power plant in North America.
+If the program is successful, it could lead to a much larger virtual power plant with the potential to make peaker plants, which run only when demand spikes, unnecessary.
+“It could be really significant,” said Ben Hertz-Shargel, a grid expert at the research firm Wood Mackenzie, adding that if it were expanded to include all home batteries on the island, it would be larger than any residential-storage virtual power plant in North America.

 Virtual power plants, or VPPs, are networks of distributed energy resources — like home batteries, electric water heaters, or heat pumps — that can help the grid.
 They can manage energy demand, such as by adjusting smart thermostats during peak hours.
 Some can also supply power to the grid, by drawing from home or even EV batteries.

-The Department of Energy is promoting them as a way of addressing the anticipated growth in energy demand.
-Many states, including Vermont, California and Texas, already have at least one type of VPP running, but around 20 states do not.
+The Department of Energy is promoting them as a way of addressing the anticipated growth in energy demand in the coming years.
+Many states, including Vermont, California, and Texas, already have at least one type of VPP running, but around 20 states have none.
 Tripling the country’s VPP capacity by 2030 could supply 10 to 20 percent of its peak demand by then.
-Doing so also could also save the U.S. much as $10 billion annually by preventing the need to build new infrastructure or fire up peaker plants.
+Doing so also could also save the U.S. as much as $10 billion annually by preventing the need to build new infrastructure or fire up peaker plants.

 “Solar systems in Puerto Rico without batteries were not the product anymore,” Javier Rúa-Jovet, chief policy officer at the Puerto Rico Solar and Energy Storage Association told Grist.
 “It had to be with batteries because the driver was going to be resiliency.”